gvwilson/thirdbit/src/fiction/iffy/index.md

 It was half an hour before he said,
 "Aright, mind your eyes."
-She blinked as a faint reddish strip came to life overhead.
+She blinked as a reddish strip came to life overhead.
-Her back and arms ached from holding the unnatural position, and she had to stop herself from grunting each time she put weight on her injured knee, but another fifty rungs brought them to the bottom of the shaft.
+Her back and arms ached from holding the unnatural position, and she had to stop herself from grunting each time she put weight on her injured knee.

+Another fifty rungs brought them to the bottom of the shaft.
 She limped out of Edson's way and leaned against a rounded wall as he pressed a panel.
 Soft white lights revealed a domed roof,